A Virtual Stroll Around the Walls of Chester

 painter's arms

 The Painter's Arms stood at no.1 St. Martin's-in-the-Fields.
 Its licencee in 1818-20 was William Dobson (Pigot's Directory), in 1828 (when the street is referred to as St. Martin's Place) it was still a William Dobson (his son?), 1n 1840 Mary Anne Reade, in 1857 Mrs M Davies, in 1880 Henry Walker, in 1902 Ignatius Ugalde (an unusual name!
 Where was he from?) in 1910-1914 John Maiden, in 1934-42, Mrs E A S Bartlett.
-Bill & Kitty McAdoo had the place in the late 40s / early 50s.
+Bill & Kitty McAdoo had the place in the late 1940s and early 1950s.

 Along with much else, it was demolished in the 1960s to make way for the Inner Ring Road.
-More information on / photographs of this pub would be gratefully received.
+More information on / photographs of this pub would be gratefully received!

 Chester's Vanished Pubs parts 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | gallery